-Twitter users finger Gilbert Gottfried in Wendy Williams Alleged groping
+Twitter Users Accuse Gilbert Gottfried Of Allegedly Groping Wendy Williams

 — Danielle Colbert (@DColbert22) November 21, 2017

 Wendy Williams has been vocal about sexual misconduct and attacked some popular personalities.
-She accused Terry Crews of not being brave for apparently sharing his experience but accused him of just talking.
-Wendy also Called Ben Affleck, a ‘stupid, stupid man’ for his inappropriate behaviour towards women.
-The Justice League actor allegedly groped actress, Hilarie Burton’s breast during an appearance on MTV in 2003.
+She accused Terry Crews of not being brave and also called Ben Affleck a “stupid, stupid man” for his inappropriate behavior toward women.
+The Justice League actor allegedly groped actress Hilarie Burton’s breast during an appearance on MTV in 2003.

 Wendy was talking about Gilbert Gottfried on today’s show. #WendyWilliams pic.twitter.com/yuzBUKtQeJ